Golden berries: what are they, and what are the benefits that make it so special?

 Well, the golden berry comes from the Peruvian and Ecuadorian Andes in South America.
 They also go by the names of Inca berry, Peruvian groundcherry, poha berry, goldenberry, husk cherry and cape gooseberry.

-It is a small, tart, round fruit, almost the size of a marble.
+It is a bright orange-colored small, tart, round fruit, almost the size of a marble.
 It resembles a mini version of a yellow cherry tomato.
+They have a sweet tangy taste, similar to that of pineapple and mango.

 But let’s get one thing straight: the golden berry is not a true berry.
 It is part of the tomato family and closely related to the ground tomato known as ‘tomatillo.’

 Tomatoes are from the nightshade family, a large group of plants that also include potatoes, eggplants, and golden berries.

 The goldenberry fruit is highly concentrated with nutrients and bioactive compounds.